hdkesting/RichTextCleaner/RichTextCleaner.README.md

 Usage
 -----

 Copy text from a webpage (select the fragment you want and hit Ctrl-C), then use the "Paste" button to import it into this application.
-You can also use (Ctrl-)V.
+You can also use (Ctrl-)V to paste.
+It is also possible to copy/paste HTML source (for instance copied from the HTML tab of the rich-text editor).

 Use the "Clear Styling" button (or use (Ctrl-)C) to clean up the styling in the HTML fragment: